barcek/sprk/README.md

 In each case, the entire identifier is replaced with the given value if it exists or a failure message otherwise.

-Three other variables are defined for use in generating the help page.
-Two of these - `BLANK` for an empty string and `USING` for the current tool - can be applied as is in other contexts.
-The third - `ALIGN` - is used to align columns within a text by means of the following procedure:
+Four other variables are defined for use in generating the help page.
+Three of these - `BLANK` for an empty string, `USING` for the current tool and `SPRKV` for sprk name and version - can be applied as is in other contexts.
+The fourth - `ALIGN` - is used to align columns within a text by means of the following procedure:

 1. placing the identifier on each line of the text at the point at which a number of spaces of offset is required;
 2. passing the lines with identifier as a list of strings to the `get_offsets` static method on the `Runner` class, to get a list of integers each of which is the number of spaces of offset for the respective line;